Teri Byrne: Career

-Professional Wrestling Career
+Professional wrestling career

-Then, she met Kimberly Page and she joined WCW's original Nitro Girls as Fyre on July 14, 1997, and stayed with them until 1999.
+Byrne met Kimberly Page and joined WCW's original Nitro Girls as Fyre on July 14, 1997, and stayed with them until 1999.
 She was a guest star on The Dating Game, Dinner and a Movie, Live with Regis and Kathie Lee, performed in Las Vegas on Halloween Havoc and starred in the movie Ready to Rumble with David Arquette, Sean Caan and Oliver Platt.
 She then opened a website as a model, made personal appearances across the country at various independent shows and radio appearances.
 She appeared in a non-nude Nitro Girls pictorial in the September 1998 issue of Penthouse, along with Melissa Bellin, Chae An, and Kimberly Page.
-WCW ended in 2000, and she was a member of the pop music group Diversity 5 with some other former Nitro Girls.
+She stayed with the company until January 2000, when she decided to leave after a change in creative direction regarding the Nitro Girls.

+Diversity 5

+Several former Nitro Girls members formed a pop music group called Diversity 5.
+The lineup initially included Teri Byrne (Fyre), Melissa Bellin (Spice), Sharmell Sullivan (Storm), Chae An (Chae), and Vanessa Sanchez (Tygress).
+Following Sullivan's departure to the WWF, Chiquita Anderson (Chiquita) joined the group as her replacement.

+In 2001, Diversity 5 released a CD single featuring the tracks I Promise and Shake Me Up.
+The group also appeared on the Fox television reality program 30 Seconds to Fame on October 31, 2002, where they were eliminated from the competition.

 Later career

 After her television career, Teri started a new career in higher education as an admissions counselor at the University of Phoenix.
 She was promoted to an admissions manager and then Director of Admissions in Augusta, Georgia.
 The campus achieved high performance for three consecutive years which led to her promotion to the Regional Director of Admissions for the Southeast region with the University of Phoenix.
 Teri relocated from Augusta, Georgia to Charlotte, NC in 2009 to travel as the Regional Director.
 Over the next ten years, Teri earned her MBA and worked as a Regional Director, corporate trainer and Campus President.